1 of 8

 From there, my travel companion and I stayed off the beaten path, taking as many side roads — and side roads of side roads — as possible, eventually ending up at Colorado Bend State Park.
 The park, next to the Colorado River, is home to the spectacular Gorman Falls, a 65-foot waterfall that would feel right at home on the Hawaiian Islands.

-A few miles down the winding road that leads to the park is the town of Bend, which has a restaurant and dance joint that advertise pizza and barbecue.
+A few miles down the winding road that leads to the park is the town of Bend, which has a restaurant and dance joint that advertises pizza and barbecue.
 Looking for barbecue, I was told they didn’t have any.
 They didn’t have pizza, either.
 I ordered the chicken-fried steak, which was fantastic.

 I’d then make the lonely drive from Miles to Fort Worth.
 It felt strange getting on the interstate, something I’d avoided all week.
 And it felt even stranger yet driving a mere few miles to work the next day.
 A combination of relief and stir-craziness, perhaps a symptom of withdrawals.
 I can’t stop wondering where we should go next.